PedroMilani04/hands-detection-stream/README.md

 # JSExpertMax Gesture Controller - Semana JS Expert 7.0

 A pre-trained machine learning project, using of tools like Web Workers, TensorFlowJS and a variety of APIs.
-This project was based in the <a href="https://github.com/ErickWendel/semana-javascript-expert07"> ASASAS </a>
+This project was based in the <a href="https://github.com/ErickWendel/semana-javascript-expert07"> JavaScript Expert Week #7 </a>, hosted by <a href="https://github.com/ErickWendel"> Erick Wendel </a>

 ## Preview